 "The best Attorneys-General are those who seek to ensure that Australian laws reflect our national values of fairness and equality of opportunity."

-Prior to entering Parliament Mark was a Melbourne barrister and was appointed Queen's Counsel in 1999.
+Before entering Parliament, Mark was a Melbourne barrister and appointed Queen's Counsel in 1999.
 He served as an advisor to the Victorian Attorney-General and Minister for Planning between 1985 and 1987.

 An expert in commercial and planning law, Mark was the Legal Editor of the Victorian Planning Reports and a member of the Victorian Planning and Environmental Law Association.
 He was one of the top defamation lawyers in Victoria.

-Mark also appeared for and advised Federal, State and local governments and appeared in a number of landmark cases in the High Court, including the Stolen Generations litigation.
+Mark also appeared for and advised Federal, State and local governments and appeared in several landmark cases in the High Court, including the Stolen Generations litigation.